-- 3.12.A Solar Car Numbers: Each team registered for the Event will have a unique number approved by ASC Headquarters (positive integer, 3 digits maximum).
+3.12.A Solar Car Numbers: Each team registered for the Event will have a unique number approved by ASC Headquarters (positive integer, 3 digits maximum).
 This number must be clearly displayed on both sides of the solar car and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground.
 Each number must have a minimum of 50 mm of unobstructed background color on all sides.
 These colors can be black on white, white on black, or another high-contrast color approved by ASC Headquarters.
 The numerals themselves must be a minimum of 250 mm high, 120 mm wide (except the numeral one), and have a minimum brush stroke of 40 mm.
-Numbers containing more than one digit must have a minimum of 25 mm spacing between the digits. - 3.12.A.1 Number Retention / Reservation: Teams which have participated in four (4) or more previous ASC (Sunrayce, NASC) cross-country events have the right to reserve their car number from those openly available for selection by other teams.
-The number being selected for reservation must be the number used in the four (4) events. - 3.12.A.2 Requests to reserve a number shall be made in writing to ASC Headquarters, with a listing of the events which the team attended and car number. - 3.12.A.3 Car numbers (either use of a reserve number or new unallocated number) will be confirmed as teams complete registration paperwork and submit entry fees. - 3.12.A.4 Number Conflict: If a conflict in car numbering arises, ASC Headquarters will determine the numbers assigned.
+Numbers containing more than one digit must have a minimum of 25 mm spacing between the digits.

+- 3.12.A.1 Number Assignment: Teams which participated in ASC 2012 may have priority for retaining their 2012 car number.
+Car numbers will be confirmed as teams complete registration paperwork and submit entry fees.
+Teams must have their initial registration fee paid by the date indicated in Reg.
+3.2.A.1, to guarantee priority of their 2012 car number and stay current with the schedule of fees else car numbers will be assigned per Reg.
+3.12.A. - 3.12.A.2 Number Conflict: If a conflict in car numbering arises, ASC Headquarters will determine the numbers assigned.
 Resolution will be based on order of requests and payment of entry fees with respect to when the car number request is made.
-If a team fails to maintain schedule of their entry fees their requested number can become available to another team who is current on their fees. - 3.12.A.5 Tracking of Reserved Numbers: ASC Headquarters will track the Reserved Numbers, and will post a list of the Reserved Numbers and the corresponding team on the ASC website. - 3.12.A.6 Re-enstatement of Reserved Numbers: Should a team with a reserve number desire to change their number, the previously reserve number will become unallocated and available to other teams.
-A team cannot have more than one reserve number. - 3.12.A.7 Car #1: The winning team from the previous ASC has the right to use the Car Number "1".
-This number is not available to any other team.
-Use of the Car Number "1" does not forfeit the retention of a Reserved number as per the regulations above. - 3.12.B Institution Name(s) & Sponsors: The name of the Institution(s) hosting the team must be clearly displayed on both sides of the solar car and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground.
-Additional placement of the Institution(s) name on the nose of the car is also accepted but does not relieve obligation for placement on the sides of the solar car.
+If a team fails to maintain schedule of their entry fees their requested number can become available to another team who is current on their fees.

+3.12.B Institution Name(s) & Sponsors: The name of the Institution(s) or organization hosting the team must be clearly displayed on both sides of the solar car and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground.
+Additional placement of the Institution(s) or organization name on the nose of the car is also accepted but does not relieve obligation for placement on the sides of the solar car.
 ASC Headquarters must approve the use of abbreviations or initials.
 The Institution's name shall be larger and more prominent than any team sponsor logo or name.
-Additional graphics related to a team's institution(s) or sponsors are permitted, provided they are neither offensive nor disruptive. - 3.12.C Event Logo: The Event logo must be applied on both sides of the solar car.
+Additional graphics related to a team's institution(s) or sponsors are permitted, provided they are neither offensive nor disruptive.

+3.12.C Event Logo: The Event logo must be applied on both sides of the solar car.
 The logo will be provided by ASC Headquarters and will measure no more than 200 mm in height by 300 mm in width.
-The event logo shall be clearly displayed on both sides of the solar car and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground. - 3.12.D National Flag: The national flag of the country of the team must be displayed on both sides of the solar car adjacent to the windscreen.
+The event logo shall be clearly displayed on both sides of the solar car and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground.

+3.12.D National Flag: The national flag of the country of the team must be displayed on both sides of the solar car adjacent to the windscreen.
 A minimum size is 70 mm by 40 mm.